NilsSomm/random_pulse/README.md

 Now we can see the spikes in the pulse.
 ### Time Series
 The time series of a pulse usually has very rapid oscillation inside of longer oscillations.
 Because of this, the time envelope is calculated when a pulse is generated.
-To get the time axis you use the function `get_time_axis`, and `get_time_series` for the series.
-Since time is centered around 0, for zooming in we base the central point at half the length of the axis..
+To get the time axis you use the function `get_time_axis`, and `get_time_series` and `get_time_envlope` for the series and corresponding envelope.
+Since time is centered around 0, for zooming in we base the central point at half the length of the axis and use the function `get_time_spacing` to get the spacing between two consecutive points on the time axis.
 If we want to see the time profile of a pulse along with its envelope, it can be done as such:
 ```
 time_series = pulse.get_time_series()
 time_domain = pulse.get_time_domain()